gcperformance/service-data/README.md

 - `maf6.csv`: percentage of client interaction points that are available online for services
 - `maf8.csv`: percentage of services which have used client feedback to improve services in the year prior to reporting
 - `service_fte_spending.csv`: FTEs and spending for programs delivering services.
-- `service_id_list.csv`: List of service IDs with reporting year and department.
 - `si_fy_interaction_sum.csv`: Sum of interactions by service, fiscal year, channel
 - `si_fy_service_count.csv`: Unique services count by fiscal year.
 - `si_oip.csv`: Online interaction points activation status by service and fiscal year.